-Table Caption: Parameters sourced from Mordecai et al. 2017 [29] were mathematically estimated at a constant temperature of 27C, the temperature at which our adult mosquitoes were housed.
+Table Caption: Parameters sourced from Mordecai et al. 2017 [30] were mathematically estimated at a constant temperature of 27 ˚C, the temperature at which our adult mosquitoes were housed.
 Parameters that included carry-over effects are starred.
+Mean and ranges are shown for each parameter, except for those calculated at a constant adult environmental temperature which did not change.

 The bite rate (a(T)), adult mosquito mortality rate (μ(T)), and extrinsic incubation rate (EIR(T)), were calculated for mosquitoes at a constant 27 ˚C using temperature dependent functions from Mordecai et al. [30], to match the adult environment used in the experiment.
 Vector competence (b(T)c(T)) was calculated as the proportion of infectious mosquitoes per site as determined by our DENV-2 infection assays.
+Conventionally, vector competence is the product of the proportion of mosquitoes that become infected after biting an infected human and the proportion of bites by infectious mosquitoes that infect humans.
+Our estimate, the proportion of infectious mosquitoes as measured by CPE assays, is the same as the product of the proportion of mosquitoes that become infected following an infectious blood meal and the proportion of infected mosquitoes that have DENV-2 virus particles in their saliva.
+With this formulation we are assuming that all infectious bites result in human infection, as we are not directly measuring dengue infection outcomes in humans (i.e. effects of human immunity on DENV infection).
 The number of eggs produced per female per day (EFD(T)) was calculated by estimating fecundity from average female wing length following Eq.
 2, and then dividing this by the expected lifespan of mosquitoes (1/μ).
 The egg-to-adult survival probability (pEA(T)) was defined as empirically measured egg-to-adult survival probability (the average proportion of adult female mosquitoes emerging per site).
 The mosquito immature development rate (MDR(T)) was calculated as the inverse of the mean time to emergence for female mosquitoes per site, resulting in a daily rate of development.
 To estimate bias introduced by not including carry-over effects, we compared our site-level calculated VC to one calculated using the experimental grand mean for site-level EFD and bc.
 All other parameters were the same across the two models.

 Statistical Analysis

-We used generalized linear mixed models (GZLMs) to explore if microclimate (i.e. mean, minimum, maximum, and daily ranges of temperature and relative humidity), egg-to-adult survival (the proportion of adult females emerging per tray), larval development rate (1/days to emergence), female body size, per capita growth rate, and metrics of vector competence (i.e. infection, dissemination, and infectiousness) differed across land class and season.
+We used linear mixed models (LMMs) to explore if microclimate (i.e. mean, minimum, maximum, and daily ranges of temperature and relative humidity), larval development rate (1/days to emergence), female body size, and per capita growth rate differed across land class and season.
+Egg-to-adult survival (the proportion of adult females emerging per tray) and metrics of vector competence (i.e. infection, dissemination, and infectiousness) were fit using generalized linear mixed models (GLMMs) with binomial distributions and logit links.
 In all models, fixed effects included land class, season, and their interaction, with site as a random effect.
-The effect of body size on infection dynamics was also explored at the level of the individual mosquito, fitting a binomial GZLM including wing size as a fixed effect and site as a random effect.
-Vectorial capacity was calculated at the site-level, and so a two-way ANOVA was used to estimate the effect of land class, season, and their interaction, on vectorial capacity.
+The effect of body size on infection dynamics was also explored at the level of the individual mosquito, fitting a binomial GLMM including wing size as a fixed effect and site as a random effect.
+Vectorial capacity was calculated at the site-level, and so did not require site to be included as a random effect.
+We therefore used a regression model to estimate the effect of land class, season, and their interaction on site-level vectorial capacity.